Jaspreet1711/ds_salary_proj_ind/README.md

 ### Cleaning Location Column
 <p>This column included City and State where job is available.
 I extracted Name of the State out of this by making the State_Name Column.</p>

+#### Refer file "Data Cleaning Jobs Data.py" in the repository to check Data Cleaning Script.